 Maria Grazia Roncarolo, M.D., 68, has served as a member of the Board since May 2020.
 Dr. Roncarolo serves as the Professor of Pediatrics and Medicine at Stanford University, and Co-Director of the Stanford Institute for Stem Cell Biology and Regenerative Medicine, positions she has held since June 2014.
 From 2007 to 2014, Dr. Roncarolo served as Professor of Pediatrics at the School of Medicine and Surgery, San Raffaele Vita-Salute University, in Milan.
 From 2008 to 2013, Dr. Roncarolo served as the Scientific Director of the San Raffaele Scientific Institute in Milan.
-From 2000 to 2007, she served as the Director of the San Raffaele Telethon Institute for Gene Therapy in Milan.
-Prior to joining San Raffaele, she was a scientific staff member of the DNAX Research Institute of Molecular and Cellular Biology.
+From 2000 to 2007, she served as the Director of the San Raffaele Scientific Institute in Milan.
+From 2000 to 2007, she served as the Director of the San Raffaele, she was a scientific staff member of the DNAX Research Institute of Molecular and Cellular Biology.
 In 2005, Dr. Roncarolo was elected member of the Academia Europea of Sciences.
 In 2000, she was awarded the honor of Ufficiale dell'Ordine "Al Merito della Repubblica Italiana" for scientific merits.
 Leading up to that, Dr. Roncarolo actively collaborated in the development of research programs for industry and biotechnology companies, including service as Co-Chair of the Scientific Advisory Board of GlaxoSmithKline plc for cell and gene therapy from 2016 to 2018, as Consultant for Novartis Pharmaceuticals in the areas of immunology, transplantation and gene transfer from 1997 to 2002, and as a founding member of the scientific advisory board for Kinetix Pharmaceuticals from 1997 to 2000.
-Dr. Roncarolo has served on the board of directors of Cosmo Pharmaceuticals NV since April 2012.
+Dr. Roncarolo April 2012.
 She previously served on the board of directors of Graphite Bio, Inc. from 2019 until 2021.
 Dr. Roncarolo holds a medical degree from the University of Torino.
 We believe that Dr. Roncarolo is qualified to serve on our Board due to her deep industry knowledge and experience leading research efforts in the field.